arantespp/arantespp.com/posts/articles/five-habits-for-the-next-five-years-first-year.md

 Now, I want to relate how the first year was, the achievements, and the difficulties.
 I must confess that it wasn't easy and that I still don't master the habits very well, but I'm proud of myself for the whole evolution and the new concepts and paradigms that I acquired during this year.

 It's important to remember that we were living in the Covid-19 pandemic crisis and, in which we couldn't see relatives or hang out with friends.
 So our most unselfish decision at that moment was staying at home to prevent the spread of the virus.
 So that's what I did.
-This context made the project more challenging, but it also strengthened the consistency skills.
+This context made the project more challenging, but it also strengthened my consistency skills.

 ## The Habits